hapax/hapax.github.io/assets/form.md

 The abstraction of pseudo-Riemannian geometry follows from the more concrete act of bouncing light off mirrors.

+More and more, we are seeing this converse of unreasonable effectiveness, where deep mathematical ideas are inspired by physics.
+The living embodiment of this trend is Ed Witten, a string theorist whose contributions to mathematics have been so profound and wide-ranging that he earned a Fields Medal (the Nobel prize in mathematics) for his contributions to low-dimensional topology.
+Once again, there is no mystery here.
+It is just the usual state of affairs, but without the Platonist delusions to get in the way.

 #### Acknowledgments

 I'd like to thank Leon Di Stefano for introducing me to Aristotelian